As she came out of the dimly lit home, Elanore had to shield her eyes for a moment. The light that danced off the snow was blinding.

 She found that strange, but kept her surprise to herself.
 “And yet you seem to know so much about this area—“

-“It is our duty to learn it,” Hastings looked out the back of the window for a moment, his eyes watching the trees.
+“It is our duty to learn it.”
+Hastings looked out the back of the window for a moment, his eyes appearing to watch the trees.
+But his mind was far away in that moment.
+What memories or stories crossed his mind, Elanore could not tell.
+He smiled to himself.
 “Whether the stories are true or not, I don’t care much to find out for myself.
-I’m not an adventuring type, miss.
+I’m not an adventuring type.
 I was sent here to look after the young master and not to seek out trouble.”

 Hastings chuckled.
 “I suppose they must be.
 I heard they were the ones who long ago had fought back the wild things from the area, especially the dragons.”

-“Well—“ he started to tap his chin, deep in thought.
-“I haven’t seen those myself, but some of the hunters in town who’ve gone far north have.
-Giles told us, though, that if you ask them, some are likely to become cagey.”
+“Well—” he started to tap his chin, deep in thought.
+“I haven’t seen those myself, but some of the hunters in town who’ve gone far north claim to have seen them.
+Giles told us, though, that if you ask them, they become cagey.
+He means they might be lying.”

 Next